From Undervalued to Unshakable

 - May 23

-I recently had a phone interview for a position I knew I’d be great in.
+I recently had a phone interview for a position I knew I’d excel in.

-The first 10 minutes were smooth.
-The HR rep and I were laughing, swapping stories about our health journeys.
-The conversation felt more like catching up with an old friend than a formal interview.
-We walked through the responsibilities, shared a few laughs, and built a rhythm.
+The first ten minutes felt smooth.
+The HR representative and I shared stories about our health journeys.
+Our conversation was more like catching up with an old friend than a formal interview.
+We discussed the responsibilities, exchanged laughs, and established a comfortable rhythm.

 Then came the shift.